How to Clean a Cast Iron Skillet

 The first thing to know about cast iron skillets is that they must be “seasoned” in order to cook as a nonstick surface.
 The seasoning is a protective nonstick layer sealing the iron.
 This layer is developed over time by the microscopic pores in the iron absorbing fats.

-In order the keep the season you must never wash a cast iron pan with dish soap, which is a degreaser.
+In order to keep the seasoning, you must never wash a cast iron pan with dish soap, which is a degreaser.
 If you do, you strip away the protective coating, which will cause your skillet to rust.

 Let’s first talk about how to season a cast iron skillet, and then I’ll go into how to clean a cast iron skillet so you don’t lose your seasoning.